Rusal: Predecessor companies 1991–2000

-Founding of Rusal and company expansion 2000 – 2007
+Founding of Rusal and company expansion 2000–2007

 Gradual strategic acquisitions and growth projects eventually led to the creation of one of the world's largest aluminium and alumina producers.
-Rusal has historically opted to fully integrate its assets under centralized operational and management control.
+Rusal has historically opted to integrate its assets under centralized operational and management control fully.
 The company has achieved increased production and efficiency in most of its acquired facilities through production "creep" (improvements achieved through targeted improvements to key processes), as well as by undertaking key modernization and expansion projects.

 Rusal was founded in 2000 after Sibirsky Aluminium and Millhouse Capital, owned by Roman Abramovich, agreed to merge their aluminium and alumina assets.

 By 2002, Sibirsky Aluminium and Millhouse Capital were managing controlling stakes in the Armenal foil mill in Armenia and the Belaya Kalitva metallurgical plant and Novokuznetsk aluminium smelter in Russia, and also took under management the Friguia bauxite and alumina complex and Bauxite of Kindia Company in Guinea to secure bauxite and alumina supply for its Russian smelters.
-In 2002, Rusal also set up the Engineering and Technology Center in Krasnoyarsk, which is now the foundation of the company's internal R&D projects.
+In 2002, Rusal also established the Engineering and Technology Center in Krasnoyarsk, which has since become the foundation of the company's internal R&D projects.

 In 2003, Millhouse Capital sold its 50% stake in Rusal to Basic Element, which held the remaining half of the shares and belongs to Deripaska.
-In the Ukraine, RUSAL increased its share in the Nikolaev alumina refinery to 98%.
+In Ukraine, RUSAL increased its share in the Nikolaev alumina refinery to 98%.

 In 2004, Rusal made the strategic decision to focus on its upstream business and began disposing of its downstream assets, including the sale of its fabricating division to Alcoa in January 2005.
 The divestiture process was largely completed in 2006 with the distribution of certain aluminium construction plants and other non-core assets to companies controlled by RUSAL's beneficial owner.
-In 2004, Rusal obtained a licence to develop bauxite mines in Guyana and the Bauxite Company of Guyana was subsequently founded.
+In 2004, Rusal obtained a licence to develop bauxite mines in Guyana, and the Bauxite Company of Guyana was subsequently founded.

-From 2004 to 2006, RUSAL acquired several strategically important assets around the globe.
+From 2004 to 2006, RUSAL acquired several strategically important assets worldwide.
 In 2004, RUSAL acquired a 90% interest in the Boxitogorsk alumina refinery in Russia and increased its holding in the Nikolaev alumina refinery to 100%.